 I hope you’ll spread the word about the May Movement Challenge, join our Facebook group, and move with us through the month of May.

-One comment on “Why is Movement my Medicine?
+One response to “Why is Movement my Medicine?”

 Thanks Leslie – Great interview w/ Natalie, & I look forward to new classes in May!